 It is important that HighwayGuardTM is planned/designed and installed in accordance with this manual and any approval/regulatory conditions placed upon its acceptance use in that territory.

 Delineation

-Reflective delineators may be required for temporary applications.
+Reflective delineators may be required for both permanent and temporary applications.
 The specification (size, shape, colour, position) can vary in accordance to meet local regulations/requirements.

 Drainage